Simple answers to your questions

 If you die of natural causes during this time, most providers will pay out the total of all the premiums paid in to the policy, as a minimum.

 Can I write my whole of life policy in trust?

 Yes you can.
 Ask a financial advisor for guidance on how to do this.

-The cash payout from your over 50 life insurance policy may be subject to inheritance tax as it forms part of your estate.
+The cash payout from your policy may be subject to inheritance tax as it forms part of your estate.
 By writing your policy ‘in trust’, the cash payout will remain outside of your estate and your beneficiaries will receive the money just as you intended.

 Writing your whole of life policy in trust may be appropriate if you want to specify how you want the proceeds to be paid out.
 For example, if you wish to leave a sum to someone under 18, trustees can be appointed to oversee the money.

 What’s the best life insurance policy for my elderly parents?

 The best life insurance for elderly people is likely to depend on a few factors, like what they can comfortably afford, how much they want to leave and whether they want to answer any medical questions.